Thopia family: Karl Thopia

 Under Karl Thopia the family reached its zenith.
 After the death of Emperor Stefan Dušan (1355), Karl managed to capture much of central Albania which was part of the Serbian Empire until then.
 In 1362 his forces attacked the city of Durrës, then in Angevin hands.
 Although he couldn't capture the city, he forced them to pay an annual tribute to his family.
 In 1368 Karl managed to capture the city of Durrës.
 Around 1370 Karl attacked the dominions of the Muzaka family and managed to capture from them the territory between Shkumbin and Seman.
 Now the territory of Thopia extended from Mat river to Seman, reaching its maximum extension.
 This aggressive behavior brought a complicated situation and many enemies.
 In 1376 Louis of Évreux, Duke of Durazzo who had gained the rights on the Albanian Kingdom from his second wife, attacked and conquered the city.
 However, in 1383, Karl Thopia took control of the city again.

-Muzaka family allied with Balša II against Thopia.
-In the beginning of 1385, the city of Durrës was captured by Balša II in a surprise attack.
-Karl called for Ottoman help and Balša’s forces were defeated in the Battle of Savra.
+Muzaka family allied with Balsha II against Thopia.
+In the beginning of 1385, the city of Durrës was captured by Balsha II in a surprise attack.
+Karl called for Ottoman help and Balsha's forces were defeated in the Battle of Savra.
 Thopia recaptured the city of Durrës the same year and held it until his death in 1388.
 Afterwards, the city of Durrës was inherited by his son Gjergj, Lord of Durrës.
 In 1392 Gjergj surrendered the city of Durrës and his domains to the Venice.

 After Karl

 After the death of Karl, his dominion was divided between his daughter Helena Thopia and his son Gjergj Thopia.
 Gjergj kept the city of Durrës and his surroundings which he later surrendered to Venice Republic, while Helen Thopia kept the city of Krujë and its surroundings.
 She was married to Venetian nobleman Marco Barbarigo.
-The count Niketa Thopia, a cousin of Gjergj, ruled in the region south of Durrës.
-In 1403, Niketa Thopia managed to capture the city of Krujë from his cousin Helena, thus gaining another part of the territory previously held by Thopia.
+The count Niketa Thopia, the half brother of Gjergj, ruled in the region south of Durrës.
+In 1403, Niketa Thopia managed to capture the city of Krujë from his half sister Helena, thus gaining another part of the territory previously held by Thopia.
 He had good relations with Venice which was interested in having some buffer zone between them and advancing Ottoman army.
 However, in 1411, Niketa Thopia suffered a heavy defeat from the forces of Teodor III Muzaka.
 He himself fell prisoner and with the intervention of Ragusan Republic he was released, but only after giving some territories around Shkumbin river to Muzaka family.
 Upon his death in 1415, the castle of Krujë fell to the Ottomans.

 Later representatives

-Later well known representatives include Tanush Thopia a famous commander of Skanderbeg army and the commander of Krujë garrison during Second Siege of Krujë.
+Later well known representatives include Tanush Thopia, a famous commander of Skanderbeg's army and the commander of the Krujë garrison during the Second Siege of Krujë.